AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 `std::string::c_str`, that performs that conversion.

-Implicit conversions via single-argument constructors are more difficult to eliminate (before the introduction of `explicit` constructors).
+Implicit conversions via single-argument constructors are more difficult to eliminate.
 Furthermore, the problems these functions cause are in many cases worse than those arising from implicit type conversion operators.